I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-etwenablecallback.md

 ### -param <i>FilterData</i> [in, optional]

 <dd>
 <p>The provider-defined data.
 This parameter is optional.
 The provider determines the layout of the data and its purpose.
 For example, the provider can use this data to additionally filter the events that it writes or use it to perform some calculations before writing the events.
-For detailed information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff545684">Event Filter Descriptor</a>.</p>
+For detailed information, see <a href="devtest.event_filter_descriptor">Event Filter Descriptor</a>.</p>
 </dd>

 ### -param <i>CallbackContext</i> [in, out, optional]

 <dd>
-<p>The context of the callback function that is defined when the provider called <a href="https://msdn.microsoft.com/library/windows/hardware/ff545603">EtwRegister</a> to register itself.
+<p>The context of the callback function that is defined when the provider called <a href="..\wdm\nf-wdm-etwregister.md">EtwRegister</a> to register itself.
 This parameter is optional.</p>
 </dd>
 </dl>